jyellick/fabric-wiki/Quorum-Change.md

 ### Trust and verifying downloaded blockchain and state

-Today, a client downloading a blockchain from a validating peer has no way of ascertaining that that peer isn't lying.
-In the future, a client will be able to perform a "strong read" to ascertain this:
->a **strong read** would consist in running a transaction that is read-only, and subscribing to _3f+1_ peers to observe the results of that transaction.
+Today, a client downloading a blockchain from a validating peer has no way of ascertaining that that peer isn't lying.  ***In the future** (not for today), a client will be able to perform a "strong read" to ascertain this: >a **strong read** would consist in running a transaction that is read-only, and subscribing to _3f+1_ peers to observe the results of that transaction.

 In the case of the blockchain itself, the strong read would be asking the question
 >What is the current block-height, and what is the block-hash at that height?
-With the answer to this question from _2f+1_ peers (amongst them, the peer from which it's getting its blockchain), the client can proceed knowing that the blockchain is up-to-date.
+With the answer to this question from _2f+1_ peers (amongst them, the peer from which it's getting its blockchain), the client can proceed with verification of the integrity of its downloaded blockchain.

 In a similar manner, today the blockchain records state-hashes, so the client can verify that the state it's transferred (which is at a